what I am doing in 2025

 July

-April 1 2025 – Spring is springing and I’m already looking forward to the paddleboard season in the summer.
+April 1 2025 – Spring is springing and I’m already looking forward to paddleboard season.
 Many of our friends in Seattle own paddleboards and we all go out on the lake regularly in July and August.
 I expect this summer we will spend many more hours out on the water.
 I’m also looking forward to Sports Days – afternoons we spend in the park playing volleyball and soccer, listening to music, snacking, and drinking cold beverages.
 And a new tradition I anticipate will involve lots of leisurely communal outdoor time in the backyard of the house that my friend owns and a bunch of us live in.
 It’s going to be great.

 August